interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 # Connecting to an ILP Testnet

-This tutorial will help you start an Interledger node locally on your computer and connect to an external ILP testnet.
+This tutorial will help you start an ILP node locally on your computer and connect to an ILP testnet node..

 This tutorial describes how to:

 1. Configure [`moneyd`](https://github.com/interledgerjs/moneyd) to connect to a node on testnet
-2. Start an [Interledger node](https://github.com/interledgerjs/ilp-connector) locally using moneyd
+2. Start an [ILP node](https://github.com/interledgerjs/ilp-connector) locally using moneyd
 3. Send value to a [payment pointer](https://interledger.org/rfcs/0026-payment-pointers/) on the testnet

 ## Before you begin
 For this tutorial, you will need `moneyd` and SPSP installed on your computer.
 You can learn how to install `moneyd` and SPSP from the [Getting Started](getting-started.md) tutorial.

 NOTE: For this tutorial you do not need to use real cryptocurrency.
-Since you will be running ILP on a testnet, funds will be used from a [testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.
+Since you will be running ILP on a testnet node, funds will be used from a [testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.

 ## Configuring moneyd